sblantipodi/arduino_bootstrapper/README.md

 text in the commit message will be the description of your release.

 ## Access Point frontend
-Arduino Bootstrapper will search for a `Secrets.h` file inside the `include` folder,
+Arduino Bootstrapper will search for a `secrets.ini`, if you don't configure it, access point is started.
-if you don't configure it, access point is started.
 You can connect to the AP with your mobile and go to http://192.168.4.1 to access the gui
 that will let you enter all the passwords without the needs of hardcoding them.

 ![Access Point Frontend](https://raw.githubusercontent.com/sblantipodi/arduino_bootstrapper/master/data/img/arduinobootstrapper.png)